Boston Blue: Development

 On June 4, 2024, Paramount Global co-CEO Brian Robbins said at a shareholder presentation that there were plans for a "franchise extension" of Blue Bloods.

-The show was not planned as a Blue Bloods spinoff, but had originally been pitched by writers Brandon Sonnier and Brandon Margolis as a drama titled after the Boston neighborhood Jamaica Plain focused on a transfer from the LAPD to Boston.
-In February 2025, CBS officially picked up the show straight-to-series for the 2025–2026 broadcast season.
+The show was not planned as a Blue Bloods spin-off, but had originally been pitched by writers Brandon Sonnier and Brandon Margolis as a drama titled after the Boston neighborhood Jamaica Plain focused on a transfer from the LAPD to Boston.
+In February 2025, CBS officially picked up the show straight-to-series for the 2025–26 broadcast season, ordering 20 episodes.

-The first episode was directed and produced by Anthony Hemingway.

 Casting

 In addition to Wahlberg, CBS also announced the casting of Sonequa Martin-Green as a second lead character in May 2025; the new character Lena Silver was originally referred to in announcements as Lena Peters, which would be the maiden name of her mother's character.
 In May 2025, Ernie Hudson was cast as a series regular for the series.
 Hudson had previously appeared on Blue Bloods playing another character in a guest role in 2018 in Season 8.
 In June 2025, Maggie Lawson, Gloria Reuben, and Marcus Scribner joined the cast in starring roles.
 In July 2025, Mika Amonsen was cast as a series regular as Danny Reagan's younger son Sean, a recasting of the role played by Andrew Terraciano on the original show.
 In the same month, Bridget Moynahan joined the cast to reprise her role as Erin as a special guest star and set to direct an episode as well.
 In November 2025, it was reported that Xochitl Gomez was cast in a recurring capacitiy.

 Asked about participation in a possible spin-off, Tom Selleck said he was "open to suggestions because I love Frank Reagan," but added that he did not see the character retiring and going off to a small town.